TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- We need to consider that arbitrary string might be found inside server's name, map name or player username

 - Sending server stats

-- Multiple official servers
-	- Picking best
-	- Do this once we have pinging implemented, which we want with the list of community servers

-- Masterserver
-	- For now, we'll update it manually whenever the need arises
-	- NAT punchthrough builtin
-	- Connect on Browse

 - Website server status
 	- Game servers have a built-in http server?